WCSCourses/ViralBioinfLAC2022/Modules/Reference_alignment.md

 -rw-r\-\-\-\-- 1 manager manager 289M Aug 1 16:55 dengue.read1.fq.gz

 -rw-r\-\-\-\-- 1 manager manager 311M Aug 1 16:56 dengue.read2.fq.gz

-**Question: How big is the SAM file compared to the BAM file?**

-> If your SAM file is 0B (i.e. 0 bytes = empty) then something went wrong with the BWA
-> alignment step, so restart from there.
-If you SAM file is fine (i.e. >0), but your BAM file is 0B
-> (i.e. empty), then something went wrong with your SAM to BAM conversion so re-do that section.

 One common thing to check is how many reads have aligned to the reference, and how many did not.